Mugeni

+The commune is located in the southwestern part of the county, 9 km from Odorheiu Secuiesc and 57 km from the county seat, Miercurea Ciuc.

 Component villages

 The commune is composed of eight villages:

 In 2004, the villages of Porumbenii Mari and Porumbenii Mici formed the commune of Porumbeni (Nagygalambfalva).
 The village of Betești (Betfalva) was transferred to the town of Cristuru Secuiesc that year.

 History

 The villages forming the present-day commune were part of the Székely Land region of the historical Transylvania province.
 They belonged to Csíkszék district until the administrative reform of Transylvania in 1876, when they fell within the Csík County in the Kingdom of Hungary.
-After the Treaty of Trianon of 1920, they became part of Romania and fell within Ciuc County during the interwar period.
-In 1940, the second Vienna Award granted Northern Transylvania to Hungary and the villages were held by Hungary until 1944.
-After Soviet occupation, the Romanian administration returned and the commune became officially part of Romania in 1947.
+In the aftermath of World War I and the Hungarian–Romanian War of 1918–1919, it passed under Romanian administration; after the Treaty of Trianon of 1920, like the rest of Transylvania, it became part of the Kingdom of Romania.
+During the interwar period, the locality fell within plasa Odorhei of Odorhei County.
+In 1940, the Second Vienna Award granted Northern Transylvania to Hungary and the village was held by Hungary until 1944.
+After Soviet occupation, the Romanian administration returned and the village became officially part of Romania in March 1945.
 Between 1952 and 1960, the commune fell within the Magyar Autonomous Region, between 1960 and 1968 the Mureș-Magyar Autonomous Region.
-In 1968, the province was abolished, and since then, the commune has been part of Harghita County.
+In 1968, the region was abolished, and since then, the commune has been part of Harghita County.